Jeff MacFarlane’s Rough Road to 203 Mini Transat

 After 75 Years, Katie Ford Sails on in B.C.

 In the summer of 2016, I received an email from the Canadian owner of the 44′ cruising yacht Katie Ford, inviting me to its 70th birthday party in Victoria B.C.
-This classic old sailing yacht was built in in 1946 … Continue reading
+This classic old sailing yacht was built in in 1946 at Astoria Marine Construction Company (AMCCO) and was considered the finest sailing vessel on the… Continue reading After 75 Years, Katie Ford Sails on in B.C.

 Is the Clipper Race a “Sporting Cult?”